031105/twt_project_transport_system/README.md

 ## 🙏 Acknowledgments

-- **Malaysian Bus Industry** - Route and terminal data inspiration
+- **Malaysian Transport Industry** - Route and terminal data inspiration
-- **React Community** - Component libraries and best practices
+- **React.js Community** - Component libraries and best practices
-- **Express.js** - Robust backend framework
+- **Express.js Ecosystem** - Robust middleware and plugins
-- **Tailwind CSS** - Modern utility-first styling
+- **Tailwind CSS** - Modern utility-first styling framework
+- **MySQL Community** - Reliable database system

+## 📞 Support & Contact

+For technical questions or collaboration opportunities:

+- **GitHub Issues**: Report bugs or request features
+- **Documentation**: Comprehensive guides in `/docs` directory
+- **API Reference**: Interactive API documentation available

 ---

-**⭐ If you found this project helpful, please consider giving it a star!**
+**⭐ If you found this project helpful for learning full-stack development, please consider giving it a star!**

-*This project is actively maintained and open for contributions.
-Feel free to report issues or suggest improvements.*
+*This project demonstrates production-ready code quality and professional development practices.
+Feel free to use it as a reference for your own full-stack applications.*

+## 🚀 Getting Started Video

+*Coming Soon: Step-by-step setup video tutorial*

+---

+**Built with ❤️ for the Malaysian transport industry and the developer community**